Location: Longview City Hall

 Permit Review Period

-- Residential: Allow 5 to 10 business days for reviewing residential plans.
+- Residential: Allow 2 to 4 weeks for reviewing residential plans.
 Payment of the plan review fee is required upon application submittal.
-(65% of building permit fee.)

 Upon Completion of the Plans Review